 (vi) Any other financial and program management data required by the office or by law.

-(2) Except as otherwise required, any application submitted by an executive agency for federal funds, aids, loans, or grants which will require state matching or replacement funds at the time of application or at any time in the future, must be approved by the director or their designated agents prior to its filing with the appropriate federal agency.
-Any application submitted by an executive agency for federal funds, aids, loans, or grants which will require state matching or replacement funds at the time of application or at any time in the future, when funds have not been appropriated for that express purpose, must be approved by the General Assembly in accordance with § 42-41-5.
-When the general assembly is not in session, the application shall be reported to and reviewed by the Director pursuant to rules and regulations promulgated by the Director.
+(2) Except as otherwise required, any application submitted by an executive agency for federal funds, aids, loans, or grants which will require state matching or replacement funds at the time of application or at any time in the future, must be approved by the director of the office of management and budget, or his or her designated agents, prior to its filing with the appropriate federal agency.
+Any application submitted by an executive agency for federal funds, aids, loans, or grants which will require state matching or replacement funds at the time of application or at any time in the future, when funds have not been appropriated for that express purpose, must be approved by the general assembly in accordance with § 42-41-5.
+When the general assembly is not in session, the application shall be reported to and reviewed by the director pursuant to rules and regulations promulgated by the director.

-(3) When any federal funds, aids, loans, or grants are received by any state department, agency, advisory council or instrumentality of the state, a report of the amount of funds received shall be filed with the office; and this report shall specify the amount of funds which would reimburse an agency for indirect costs, as provided for under federal OMB Circular A-87.
+(3) When any federal funds, aids, loans, or grants are received by any state department, agency, advisory council, or instrumentality of the state, a report of the amount of funds received shall be filed with the office; and this report shall specify the amount of funds that would reimburse an agency for indirect costs, as provided for under federal requirements.

-(4) The director may refuse to issue approval for the disbursement of any state or federal funds from the State Treasury as the result of any application which is not approved as provided by this section, or in regard to which the statement or reports required by this section were not filed.
+(4) The controller may refuse to issue approval for the disbursement of any state or federal funds from the state treasury as the result of any application that is not approved as provided by this section, or in regard to which the statement or reports required by this section were not filed.

-(5) The director shall be responsible for the orderly administration of this section and for issuing the appropriate guidelines and regulations from each source of funds used.
+(5) The controller shall be responsible for the orderly administration of this section and for issuing the appropriate guidelines and regulations from each source of funds used.